fidodidorico/gettingAndCleaningData/README.md

 The script to execute the analisys include:
 =========================================

-- 'README.txt': bring information about the dataset generated and the scripts executed to generate it.
+- 'README.md': bring information about the dataset generated and the scripts executed to generate it.

-- 'bindTrainingAndTestData.R': 1.
-Merges the training and the test sets to create one data set.

-- 'selectMeanAndStdCollumns.R': 2.
-Extracts only the measurements on the mean and standard deviation for each measurement.

-- 'addActivityInfoToDataset.R': 3.
-Uses descriptive activity names to name the activities in the data set.

-- 'renameSomeVariables.R': 4.
-Appropriately labels the data set with descriptive variable names..
+- 'CodeBook.md': bring information about the changes executed to reach the final data set

-- 'getMeanGroupingByActivityAndSubject.R': 5.
-From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject

-- 'scriptToTidyFrame.R': script to modify some names columns

-Execute the script in the next sequence:
-	1. bindTrainingAndTestData.R
-	2. selectMeanAndStdCollumns.R
-	3. addActivityInfoToDataset.R
-	4. mergeActivityLabelsWithDataSet.R
-	5. getMeanGroupingByActivityAndSubject.R
+- 'runAnalisys.R': contain the code to get the final dataset

 The following files have to be available on the same path.
 It will be the working directory of the project.